truera/trulens/docs/attribution_parameterization.md

 The sample or distributions are taken at a place that is humanly considered the input, even if this differs from the programatic model input.

 For attributions, all parts of a network can have have an attribution towards the QoI.
-It is that the most common use case is to explain the tensors that are also the humanly considered input.
+It is that the most common use case is to explain the tensors that are also the humanly considered input (which is where the DoI occurs).

 ***How does this relate to the Baseline Cut?***